github/docs/content/code-security/dependabot/dependabot-alerts/about-dependabot-alerts.md

 {% endif %}

-{% warning %}
+> [!WARNING]

-**Warning**: {% data variables.product.product_name %}'s security features do not claim to catch all vulnerabilities.
+> {% data variables.product.product_name %}'s security features do not claim to catch all vulnerabilities.
 We actively maintain {% data variables.product.prodname_advisory_database %} and generate alerts with the most up-to-date information.
 However, we cannot catch everything or tell you about known vulnerabilities within a guaranteed time frame.
 These features are not substitutes for human review of each dependency for potential vulnerabilities or any other issues, and we recommend consulting with a security service or conducting a thorough dependency review when necessary.

-{% endwarning %}

 ## Access to  {% data variables.product.prodname_dependabot_alerts %}